 Trickle Up and IMPAQ International are key consortium partners for the AVSI Foundation-led, "Graduating to Resilience" project, in the Kamwenge District in Western Uganda, funded by USAID Office of Food for Peace over a seven-year period from 2017 to 2024.
-The overarching goal is to graduate extremely poor refugee households from the Democratice Republic of the Congo and Ugandan vulnerable households from conditions of food insecurity and fragile livelihoods to self-reliance and resilience.
+The overarching goal is to graduate extremely poor refugee households (predominantly from the Democratic Republic of the Congo) and host national Ugandan households from conditions of food insecurity and fragile livelihoods to self-reliance and resilience.
 Trickle Up brings to the Consortium expertise and capacity in addressing gender inequality and significant experience as one of the lead actors in the Graduation Approach, particularly with refugee populations.

 The project will support 13,200 households that are economically active but chronically unable to meet their basic needs without some form of assistance.
 Half of the households will be from the host community and half will be refugee households.
-75% of direct participants will be women and 75% of direct participants will be youth, mostly women aged 18-34.
-We estimate 26,400 other individuals directly participating in certain activities (e.g. savings groups and training), as well as an additional 39,600 household members and neighbors receiving indirect benefits.
+Using a women-plus household approach to targeting participants, 75% of direct participants will be women.

-Households will be divided into two cohorts, allowing for a rigorous external evaluation to be carried out by an external agency who has been contracted separately by USAID.
-Three treatment variations will be tested in parallel: 1) Standard Adapted Model, 2) Group Coaching Model, and 3) Empowerment Model.
-Specific details of each variation are being determined.
+Households will be divided into two cohorts, allowing for a rigorous external evaluation to be carried out by an external agency (Innovations for Poverty Action) contracted separately by USAID.
+Three treatment variations will be tested in parallel: 1) Standard Adapted Model, 2) Group Coaching Model, and 3) Empowerment Model, as detailed in the graphic below.
 Each cohort will participate in the Graduation Pilot for 30 months.
 The project will contribute to the global learning agenda on how to apply Graduation in different contexts and with different populations.
-It will also support Trickle Up and UNHCR's learning about cost-effective ways of adapting and scaling up the Graduation Approach as a solution to extreme poverty for refugee populations.
+It will also support Trickle Up and the humanitarian community’s learning about cost-effective ways of adapting and scaling up the Graduation Approach as a solution to extreme poverty for refugee populations.